marcblank/marcblank.github.io/docs/CVE.md

 ## **Variables**

 A Variable in Powerups is more similar to a traditional computer language variable; it also uses "block scope" (see above).
-A Variable is defined using the **Define Variable** instruction, which is entirely analogous to the **Define Constant** instruction, except that Variable definitions are not self-executing - the Variable does not exist prior to the execution of the Define Variable instruction.
+A Variable is defined using the **Variable** instruction, which is entirely analogous to the **Constant** instruction, except that Variable definitions are not self-executing - the Variable does not exist prior to the execution of the Define Variable instruction.
 References to the Variable "below" it in the code will show `Undefined: <varname>` until the instruction gets executed.
 The **Set Variable** instruction can be used to change the value of a previously defined Variable.
 For a value, any expression can be used - including the use of Constants and Variables that have been previously defined.
 The simplest form of this might this:

 ![](Variables.png)